Review by Amanda Hamilton

 This is not a deck for beginners, it is more suited for those who have wider and deeper knowledge of the tarot.
 I do not discourage beginners like me though to buy the deck, you can, for as long as you feel that there is a certain connection between you and the deck.
 Trust your intuitions when trying to understand the meaning of the deck and interpreting it.
 Try to make a journal of your interpretation, you will be surprised that the interpretation that you have for the card today may not be the same as the one you may have after a few days.
 And lastly, do not memorize the book, it is not the tool for interpretation, but it is merely a guide in understanding the deck.

-See the card images of Sacred Circle Tarot or find out the details.
+See card images from the Sacred Circle Tarot